London Internship Program (Summer)

 - SHA HF 390 Field Placement in Hospitality Administration

-- The internship tutorial and related assignments evaluated by BU London faculty
+- An internship seminar and related assignments (graded by BU London faculty)

 Download a description of the London Summer Internship Program.